rbturnbull/torchapp/README.rst

 .. end-badges

-A wrapper for fastai projects to create easy command-line inferfaces and manage hyper-parameter tuning
+A wrapper for PyTorch projects to create easy command-line inferfaces and manage hyper-parameter tuning.

 Documentation at https://rbturnbull.github.io/torchapp/